Joining us for the first time?

 How to sign up

-Once you've completed your first private session, booking a class or session is simple: you can do it yourself on our website or by using the Mindbody Connect App.
+Once you've completed your introductory session and have been approved for classes or open studio, booking is easy: you can do it yourself on our website or by using the Mindbody Connect App.
 You are also welcome to give us a call/text at 817-590-8485 or email us at firstname.lastname@example.org for assistance.
 We are always here to help!

 Etiquette at the Studio